leap-stc/leap-stc.github.io/_sources/guides/vm_access.md

 ## Admin considerations

 To fully separate this testing from the Hub etc we have created a separate project in Gcloud (same billing account and Org).
 To keep an eye on (e.g. accidental) cost overrun, I added a budget alert (in the linked billing account) that applies to all resources for this new project, and set a 500\$ alert with notifications at various thresholds.
-New users need the following IAM permissions:
+New users need the following IAM roles (click "Grant Access" with the email as principals):

 - "Compute Admin"
 - "Service Account User"